Part I - Can it run OpenOffice?

 commands

-The answer is: of course servers are not needed, you can sync the files in a structured format and then you can have Android apps that work as a contact provider.
+The answer: of course servers are not needed, you can sync the files in a structured format which will then then allow your Android apps to work as a contact provider.

-So now my phone has 99 problems, but at least contact management ain’t one.
+So now my phone may have 99 problems but at least contact management ain’t one.

 Part III - Stream me not.